 She tries another spell and this time she and all the animals are freed.
 The children loved this bit and named all the animals eating breakfast with Meg and Mog.
 Highly recommended and if you want an inspiring story about how creative a person can be, even in a motorway service cafe, read Helen Nicoll’s obituary.
 She was a very interesting person and even contributed to the success of Harry Potter.
 Jan Pieńkowski is still creating and his website is here.

 Oh, what a good book this is.
 Intelligent, interesting, exciting and very well written.
-I fell in love with Sonya Harnett’s writing when I finally read Stripes of the Sidestep Wolf which had been sitting on my library shelves for years.
-The Midnight Zoo is a great book for good readers from Grades 4 up.
-It is literary fiction, which is not always easy to find and this would be a good contender for Battle of the Books.
+I fell in love with Sonya Harnett’s writing when I finally read Stripes of the Sidestep Wolf.
+Shortlisted in 2012 for the CILIP Carnegie Medal, The Midnight Zoo is a great book for good readers from Grades 4 up.
+It is literary fiction, which is not always easy to find for children, and this would be a good contender for Battle of the Books.
+All credit to the magnificent illustrations by Jonathan McNaughtt.